 For ratings coverage, the fact-finding exercise showed that while some providers do cover private companies, there is a heavier weighting of ratings coverage for publicly listed companies.
+There is also more coverage of larger companies over SMEs.
 This is perhaps unsurprising given that ratings providers rely on public disclosures (and other information) for their analysis.
 In addition, from a demand perspective, the clients of ESG ratings and data products providers are more likely to invest in publicly listed companies.

-Table 5: Example Statements Provided by Stakeholders During IOSCO Fact-Finding Exercise

-ESG ratings/data coverage can depend on sophistication of financial market
+Table 4: Example Statements Provided by Stakeholders During IOSCO Fact-Finding Exercise ESG ratings/data coverage can depend on sophistication of financial market